LiamCoop/snowcast/README.md

 Currently live!
-Take a look: https://snowcast-development.up.railway.app/
+Have a look: https://snowcast-development.up.railway.app/

 # SnowCast

-A tool for viewing the current and short-term forecasted conditions at ski areas all over the world.
+Snowcast is a weather and forecasting tool for viewing the current and short-term forecasted conditions at ski resorts and areas all over the world.
-Provides a highly granular view of conditions (5 days, 3 hour increments) Ski Area locations provided by SkiMap.org, and weather data fetched using OpenWeatherMap.
+Provides multi-day, granular view of conditions and locations over time (5 days, 3 hour increments)

 # Tools Used